-Probability occurrence of Loss potential Current Previous year 20-30% < 8%
+Probability of Loss Current Previous 20-30% potential < 8% year

 FP is developing a large number of new digital products in order to expand its business model in a targeted manner.
 Despite thorough checks, it cannot be ruled out that the new products may affect or infringe third-party property rights.
 Due to the disappearance of a risk due to the bandonment of a field of activity, the assessment of risks has changed accordingly.
 The probability of occurrence of the remaining risks is 20-30%, the loss potential is <8%.